 The Fairmont Waterfront Hotel is one of Vancouver’s greatest hotels.
 We checked in for two nights staying in their top floor Harbor View Suite.

 We booked to stay at the Fairmont Hotel Waterfront, Vancouver quite late in the day.
 I think we booked less than three weeks before the cruise departed which was almost a disaster.
 We wanted to book somewhere close to the cruise terminal at Canada Place so it was easy to board the ship.
-We hadn’t realised that Vancouver is a very popular cruise ship destination.
+We hadn’t realized that Vancouver is a very popular cruise ship destination.
 I think there were at least three cruise ships in port on our chosen weekend.
 So that would have been up to 3,000 people going through the port, many of whom would be looking to stay before or just after their cruise.

 The Harbor View Suite at the Fairmont Waterfront Vancouver

 Entering the living space we walked down a short corridor into a large living space with a floor to ceiling window.
-Even with the double (sofa)bed extended and made up, there was still plenty of space to move around, sit at the desk or the comfortable chairs by the window.
+Even with the double (sofa) bed extended and made up, there was still plenty of space to move around, sit at the desk or the comfortable chairs by the window.
 It was a treat to find the second bed ready to go.
 Even at that late hour, the amount of times we have arrived to find the sofa not ready for sleeping is incredulous.
 This time there was no need to chase housekeeping or wait for ages to get it sorted – a beautiful bed was ready and waiting.

 Two separate bathrooms meant we all had our own space to freshen up.

 Our bedroom was again, vast – 770 square foot to be exact.
-The King Sized bed was super spacious and there was plenty of space to sit by the window or up at the counter.
-A multi use connector (I don’t know what they are called) meant we could plug straight into USB sockets to recharge or HDMI if we wanted to stream on the TV.
+The king sized bed was super spacious and there was plenty of space to sit by the window or up at the counter.
+A multi-use connector (I don’t know what they are called) meant we could plug straight into USB sockets to recharge or HDMI if we wanted to stream on the TV.

 As we had arrived late from London and chose room service for dinner which was pretty good.
-A club sandwich and a beer for me, Mac and Cheese for the girls
+A club sandwich and a beer for me, Mac and Cheese for the girls.

 Unlike the views out across say, the Hudson River in NYC, there wasn’t much river traffic at night but we still had a captivating view with dinner.
-I was mildly obsessed with that petrol station in the middle of the bay – not somethign we see in England!
+I was mildly obsessed with that petrol station in the middle of the bay – not something we see in England!
 I tried taking multiple pictures but they just didn’t come out well.

 Opening the curtains in the morning we were presented with this amazing view!

 We had this view for two days and spent plenty of time just watching the activity from the comfort of our massive bed.
-During the day time the bay is full of boats, planes and people.
+During the daytime, the bay is full of boats, planes, and people.

-After lunch the sun came out so I grabbed a quick swim on the roof deck and a look at the branded bee hives.
+After lunch, the sun came out so I grabbed a quick swim on the roof deck and a look at the branded beehives.

-The Waterfront View
+Day Two & The Waterfront View

 We love a sea view and this did not disappoint.
-Not only did we watch our own cruise ship come into dock but we I also took this motion capture video as a vignette of a busy harbour at midsummer.
+Not only did we watch our own cruise ship come into dock but we I also took this motion capture video as a vignette of a busy harbor at midsummer.

 Fairmont Waterfront Location